-Currently the Public Library of Évora is proud to be one of the oldest and richest libraries in Portugal, fact that is unquestionable as far as its collections are concerned.
+Currently, the BPE is proud to be one of the oldest and richest libraries in Portugal, fact that is unquestionable as far as its collections are concerned.

-The Public Library of Évora (BPE) simultaneously fulfils two missions: as a heritage and general research library, strives to collect, safeguard and disseminate a rich documentary heritage; as a public library, works to facilitate the access of the local community to education, information and knowledge, as well as recreation and leisure.
+The BPE simultaneously fulfils two missions: as a heritage and general research library, strives to collect, safeguard and disseminate a rich documentary heritage; as a public library, works to facilitate the access of the local community to education, information and knowledge, as well as recreation and leisure.

-Adress: Largo Conde de Vila Flor
+Address: Largo Conde de Vila Flor, Évora, Portugal

-Telephone: 266 769 330 Fax: 266 769 331
+Fax: +351 266 769 331

-Closed on Sunday
+- Closed on Sunday.